-- 4.1 When a candidate has missed a timetabled component/unit for acceptable reasons and the centre is prepared to support an application for special consideration, an adjustment may be made to the terminal grade.
-However, the component/unit must have been missed in the terminal series and the minimum requirements of section 4.3 must be met. - Awarding bodies cannot give advice as to whether a candidate is fit to take an examination.
-Centre staff must follow their internal procedures for dealing with candidates who feel unwell on the day of an examination. - 4.2 For unitised examinations taken in an examination series prior to certification, candidates must be re-entered for any missed units at the next assessment opportunity.
+4.1 When a candidate has missed a timetabled component/unit for acceptable reasons and the centre is prepared to support an application for special consideration, an adjustment may be made to the grade.
+For unitised GCSE, GCE AS and A-level qualifications, the unit must have been missed in the terminal series and the minimum requirements of section 4.3 must be met.

+Awarding bodies cannot give advice as to whether a candidate is fit to take an examination.
+Centre staff must follow their internal procedures for dealing with candidates who feel unwell on the day of an examination.

+4.2 For unitised examinations taken in an examination series prior to certification, candidates must be re-entered for any missed units at the next assessment opportunity.
 Unless there are difficulties arising, e.g. group performances which cannot be repeated, special consideration will not be awarded.

-This principle also applies where entire cohorts miss units due to adverse weather conditions or for any other reason, or where individual candidates miss units as a result of a change of centre.
+This principle also applies where entire cohorts miss units due to adverse weather conditions or for any other reason, or where individual candidates miss units because of a change of centre.